Ten Classroom

 DO I FOLLOW LOWENFELD?

 Yes, in a way I do.
 My graduate school professor in Art Education was Dr. Phil Rueschhoff.
-He was a student of Dr. Viktor Lowenfeld.
-We were told interesting stories about the way Lowenfeld worked, but we did not have to agree with all of it.
+He studied directly with Dr. Viktor Lowenfeld.
+We were told inciteful stories about the way Lowenfeld worked, but we did not have to agree with all of it.

 In practice, art teachers who were following their impression of Lowenfeld's theories were leaving out too many important notions about art.
 I am quite certain that this was a big reason for the development of DBEA (discipline based art education).
-While I am pleased to see the content added by DBEA (art history, criticism, and aesthetics was added to production), I am often bothered when these things are taught by methods that threaten the idea that every child has a right to learn to think for themselves based on their own perceptions of the world and their lives.
+While I have been pleased to see the content added by DBEA (art history, criticism, and aesthetics was added to production), I wonder about methods that put out the examples for students to study before they make the effort to think and create based on their own experiences, imaginations, research, play, and observations.

 OBSERVATION DRAWING